ExponentiAI/EffNet/README.md

 For more experimental details please refer to our appendix material, thanks.

-We will update our full codes soon ~
+We will continue to update our codes soon ~

 ## 1. Introduction

 ### 1.1 Framework

-Our pre-trained model is available [**EffNet Weights**](https://drive.google.com/drive/folders/1q9ZBhmFUC4NdkF-uRvgiArvxWUVPSo_x).
+Our pre-trained model is available [**ARNet Weights**](https://drive.google.com/drive/folders/1q9ZBhmFUC4NdkF-uRvgiArvxWUVPSo_x).

 #### 1.1.1 How to keep training?